fsantanna-no/ce0-old/README.md

 A function declaration binds a block of statements to a name which can be [called](TODO) afterwards.
-The declaration also determines the type of the argument and return values.
+The declaration also determines the types of the argument and return values separated by an arrow `->`.
 The argument can be acessed through the identifier `arg`.
 A `return` exits a function with a value: